scikit-beam/scikit-beam/doc/resource/dev_guide/workflow.rst

     the analysis code and UI widgets.

 **DevTeam**
  1. Translate the scientific problems obtained from the **Beamline Representative** into use cases that drive the architecture.
  2. Prioritize the use cases to provide as much functionality to as many beamlines as quickly as possible.
+ 3. Convert the use cases into functions/classes that are consistent with the Architectural Decisions outlined in the architecture section (need to link to it, but arch_core.rst probably needs some re-working)
+ 4. Implement the functions/classes described in #3

 #################